Death and the Idea of Mexico

 About the Author

-Claudio Lomnitz is Distinguished University Professor of Anthropology and Historical Studies at the New School University.
-He is the author of Exits from the Labyrinth: Culture and Ideology in Mexican National Space and Deep Mexico, Silent Mexico: An Anthropology of Nationalism.
+Claudio Lomnitz is Campbell Family Professor of Anthropology at Columbia University.
+He is the author of Death and the Idea of Mexico (Zone Books); Deep Mexico, Silent Mexico: An Anthropology of Nationalism; and Exits from the Labyrinth: Culture and Ideology in the Mexican Space.

 "Lomnitz's masterful Death and the Idea of Mexico places him in the company of Octavio Paz and Carlos Monsivais as both critic and champion of Mexico culture.
 This study of death makes Mexico come alive.", William H. Beezley, Bookforum